henryweaponsguy/tf2-ugly-hat-remover/README.md

 [Water Waders & Flavorful Baggies Paintless Casual](https://gamebanana.com/mods/472344) - a mod that removes paint regions from Water Waders and Flavorful Baggies so Pyro cannot disguise as the enemy team anymore

-[no_unusuals](https://pevhs.ch/tf2/vpk/nhbgum/no_unusuals.vpk) - a mod that removes unusuals.
+[no_unusuals](https://pevhs.ch/tf2/vpk/nhbgum/no_unusuals.vpk) - a mod that removes unusual effects.
 Unfortunately, it does not work on Casual.
 More information about the mod can be found [here](https://pevhs.ch/tf2/nhbgum/)